This post may contain affiliate links. Please read our disclosure policy.

 Should you rinse pasta?

 It depends on the meal you are making.
-If you are making a cold pasta salad we recommend you rinse out the pasta to cool it down and stop it from continuing to cook.
-If you are making a hot pasta dish, we do recommend that you don’t rinse out the pasta.
+If you are making a cold pasta salad I recommend you rinse out the pasta to cool it down and stop it from continuing to cook.
+If you are making a hot pasta dish, I do recommend that you don’t rinse out the pasta.
 The starch in the pasta will help the sauce stick better to the pasta.

 Orange skillet filled with chicken and pasta with spinach